 Abstract

 While decreasing meat consumption is one of the most impactful behaviours an individual may do to reduce their carbon emissions, it is still a minority behaviour in many parts of the world.
 Research suggests that communicating information about changing ‘dynamic’ norms may be a useful tool to change attitudes and behaviours in the direction of those currently held by the minority.
-This longitudinal study utilizes a 2x2 between-subjects design (type of norm [dynamic/visual] x visual cue [present/absent], and a no-task control) to investigate the effect of making dynamic norms salient on various meat consumption outcomes: attitudes toward meat consumption, interest in reducing own meat consumptions, intentions to reduce own meat consumption, and self-reported meat consumption.
-We expect that: a) dynamic norms will positively influence meat consumption outcomes, b) using a visual cue will enhance the effect of dynamic norms, and c) any effects of dynamic norms will endure.
+This study utilizes a 2x2 mixed design (type of norm [dynamic/static] x visual cue [present/absent], and a no-task control) to investigate the effect of making dynamic norms salient on various meat consumption outcomes: attitudes toward meat consumption, interest in reducing own meat consumptions, intentions to reduce own meat consumption, and self-reported meat consumption.
+We expect that: a) dynamic norms will positively influence meat consumption outcomes, b) visual cues will accentuate the difference between norm conditions, c) using a visual cue will enhance the effect of dynamic norms, and d) any effects of dynamic norms will endure over a period of one week.

 Keywords: dynamic norms, sustainability, norms, communication, visual, meat